Fundamentals of computability logic 2020: Axiomatizations

-{\bf CL12-sequents}---or just {\em sequents} in this section---are expressions of the form $E_1,\cdots,E_n\brimplication F$, where $E_1,\cdots,E_n$ ($n\geq 0$) and $F$ are {\bf CL12}-formulas.
+{\bf CL12-sequents}---or just {\em sequents} in this subsection---are expressions of the form $E_1,\cdots,E_n\brimplication F$, where $E_1,\cdots,E_n$ ($n\geq 0$) and $F$ are {\bf CL12}-formulas; for simplicity and safety, we require that no variable has both free and bound occurrences in the (not necessarily the same) formulas of the sequent.
 The sequence $E_1,\cdots,E_n$ is said to be the {\em antecedent} of the sequent, and $F$ its {\em succedent}.
 Semantically, such a sequent is identified with the (non-{\bf CL12}) formula $E_1\pand\cdots\pand E_n\brimplication F$.
-So for instance, when we say that the former is logically valid, we mean that so is the latter, and a logical solution of the former means a logical solution of the latter.
+So, for instance, when we say that the former is logically valid, we mean that so is the latter, and a logical solution of the former means a logical solution of the latter.
 Each {\bf CL12}-formula $F$, in turn, can be identified with the empty-antecedent sequent $\brimplication F$.
 A {\bf CL12}-sequent is {\bf closed} iff so is its succedent as well as all formulas of the antecedent.
 When applied to {\bf CL12}, the word ``sentence'' in Theorem \ref{adeq} should be interpreted as ``closed {\bf CL12}-sequent'' rather than (merely) ``closed {\bf CL12}-formula''.

 Note that the language of {\bf CL12} is an extension of the full language of classical first-order logic.
 Due to this fact, together with the presence of $\chand,\chor,\chall,\chexists,\brimplication$ in the language, {\bf CL12} is a very powerful tool for constructing CoL-based applied theories (see Section \ref{sappl}), and has been repeatedly \cite{Japtowards,cla4,cla8,cl12,cla5,cla11a,cla11b,Jap18a} used as such with significant advantages over the less expressive and computationally less meaningful classical logic.
 Below is some terminology employed in our axiomatization of {\bf CL12}. \begin{itemize} \item A {\bf surface occurrence} of a subformula is an occurrence that is not in the scope of any choice operators. \item A formula not containing choice operators---i.e., a formula of the language of classical first order logic---is said to be {\bf elementary}.
 A sequent is {\bf elementary} iff all of its formulas are so.
 The {\bf elementarization} $\|F\|$ of a formula $F$ is the result of replacing in $F$ all surface occurrences of $\chor$- and $\chexists$-subformulas by $\bot$, and all surface occurrences of $\chand$- and $\chall$-subformulas by $\top$.
 Note that $\|F\|$ is (indeed) an elementary formula.
 The {\bf elementarization} $\|E_1,\cdots,E_n\brimplication F\|$ of a sequent $E_1,\cdots,E_n\brimplication F$ is the elementary formula $\|E_1\|\pand\cdots\pand \|E_n\|\pimplication \|F\|$. \item A sequent is said to be {\bf stable} iff its elementarization is classically valid (i.e., provable in some standard version of classical first-order calculus with constants, function letters and $=$). \item We will be using the notation $F[E]$ to mean a formula $F$ together with some fixed surface occurrence of a subformula $E$.
 Using this notation sets a context, in which $F[H]$ will mean the result of replacing in $F[E]$ that occurrence of $E$ by $H$. \item $\vec{G},\vec{K},\vec{L},\vec{M}, $ stand for finite sequences of formulas. \end{itemize}